easolhq/easolhq.github.io/docs/reference/objects/product/promotion.md

 # promotion.starts_on

-Returns the date the promotion will start on as a timestamp, this can then be used in conjunction with liquids[ built in filters ](https://shopify.github.io/liquid/filters/date/).
+Returns the date the promotion will start as a timestamp, this can then be used in conjunction with liquids[ built-in filters ](https://shopify.github.io/liquid/filters/date/).

 # promotion.tagline